Yerba Maté Summary:

 These effects, strongly suggest the use of yerba mate for weight, and endocrine related disorders, but needs further research, especially to further investigate yerba mates effects on the hypothalamus.

-Taylor L, (2005), suggests these effects may be caused by the high tannin content contained in yerba mate, and suggested that by mixing with milk, these tannins were neutralized.
+These effects may be caused by the high tannin content contained in yerba mate, and suggested that by mixing with milk, these tannins were neutralized.
 She also noted that it would take very high amounts of yerba mate, over long periods of time to develop such a condition.
 Again, more research is needed.

 Care should be taken with individuals sensitive to xanthine alkaloids (such as caffeine), due to this chemicals relatively high presence in this botanical.